KevinTIROUVINGADESSA/DivinitySimulation/README.md

    Same as Echange_gold_for_corn() but reverse gold and corn

 ## Population.js
+Class which contains warriors and merchants in arrays, there numbers, we stock each warrior/ merchants on it so we can delete them when they die
    ### init()
    this method is called on the constructor of the class it set the warriors/merchants by calling the constructor of those class and affecting random values to it